 - What stage are you at with applications for further funding (grants/fellowships etc.)?

-- If a fellowships application has been submitted but was unsuccessful, what steps are being taken to address the feedback?
+- If a fellowship application has been submitted but was unsuccessful, what steps are being taken to address the feedback?

 - What is the intended submission date for a future fellowship / grant application?